codesandtags/frontend-documentation/README.md

-# Front End Documentation 2019 🚀
+# Front End Documentation 2020 🚀
-> 🔥 This is a recopilation of information about all topics related with the Front End 🔥
+> 🔥 🔥A curated list of awesome useful resources for Front-End 🔥

 #### For me this is the best WebSite to stay up to date => *https://uptodate.frontendrescue.org/*